-8.9 Controller Configuration
+8.7 Controller Configuration

 The controller has a number of configuration and operating options and calibration parameters which are programmable via the front panel.
-These are accessed from the secondary menu after the cutout set-point function by pressing "SET."
-There are 5 sets of configuration parameters - probe parameters, operating parameters, serial interface parameters, IEEE-488 interface parameters, and controller calibration parameters.
+These are accessed from the secondary menu by pressing "SET."
+The configuration menu consists of the probe parameters, serial interface parameters, and IEEE-488 interface parameters.
 The menus are selected using the "UP" and "DOWN" keys and then pressing "SET".

-8.10 Probe Parameters
+8.8 Probe Parameters